JustM3Sunny/FullGuide/README.md

 ### 2. Core Agent Implementation: Basic Conversation 💬

 Let's start with a simple agent that can hold a basic conversation.
+We'll demonstrate this with OpenAI, and then provide guidance on adapting it for other LLMs.

+#### 2.1 OpenAI Example